IgorAbramov/IgorAbramov/README.md

 - 🔭 My name is Igor.
 Started to code in 2017.
 Most of my repositories are private, but starting from 2023 I decided to be open about my work and what I do as a professional developer.

-- 🪐 I’m a full stack Web Application developer, mostly experienced with developing PHP backend applications using Symfony.
+- 🪐 I’m a Backend Web developer with a Frontend experience, mostly experienced with developing PHP backend applications using Symfony.
 But also having an experience of developing Websites, Mobile Apps and Smart Contracts.

 - ⭐️ I'm always open for new opportunities and challenges, my expertise includes:-